tecfu/xseticon/README.md

 Usage
 =====
-    usage: xseticon [options] path/to/icon.png
+    usage: xseticon [options] path/to/icon.{png,jpg,svg}
     options:
       -name     : apply icon to the window of the name supplied -id   : apply icon to the window id supplied

-    Sets the window icon to the specified .png image.
+    Sets the window icon to the specified image, in any of the formats supported by imlib2.
+    Depending on the version and the compiled features, it can handle additional formats like SVG.
 The image is loaded from the file at runtime and sent to the X server; thereafter the file does not need to exist, and can be deleted/renamed/modified without the X server or window manager noticing.